 It was with much surprise that I learnt of the planned return of the legendary Tsavo man-eaters to their original home in Taita Taveta County – at least what is left of them.

-The lion mounts have been dazzling museum goers for decades at the Field Museum of Natural History in Chicago, USA from where they shall make a historical homecoming journey, nearly a century and a half later, after they wrecked havoc in what is today known as Tsavo West National Park.
+The lion mounts have been dazzling museum-goers for decades at the Field Museum of Natural History in Chicago, USA from where they shall make a historical homecoming journey, nearly a century and a half later, after they wreaked havoc in what is today known as Tsavo West National Park.

 The ferocious felines that have now acquired legendary status, especially with the release of the 1996 blockbuster, ‘The Ghost and the Darkness’, traumatised railway line builders for 9 months in 1898, nearly jeopardising a historical engineering event in the country.

 By the time they were killed by one Colonel John Henry Patterson who was then overseeing the project, the deadly duo had managed to devour over 100 victims.
 This number is now disputed and thought to have been far lower.